lightbend/config/README.md

     - properties-like notation (`a.b=c`)
     - less noisy, more lenient syntax
     - substitute environment variables (`logdir=${HOME}/logs`)
+ - API based on immutable `Config` instances, for thread safety and easy reasoning about config transformations
+ - extensive test coverage

 This library limits itself to config files.
 If you want to load config from a database or something, you would need to write some